TIMELINE-Petroplus: rapid rise and fall of a refiner

 * The company posts a profit in the Q4 2010, since which it has fallen back to loss.
 Analysts question its future.

+* Group reports lower-than-expected first quarter loss, as it books a $250 million charge for the closure of Reichstett.

-* Shares hit fresh lows after second-quarter loss unveiled in August triggers debt covenant breach.
+* Shares hit fresh lows after second quarter loss unveiled in August triggers covenant breach.

 * On Dec.
 27, Petroplus says lenders have frozen about $1 billion credit facility it relies on to buy crude oil.
 Shares tumble by more than 40 percent in the day.